Editor’s note: (June 4, 2024) This blog post has been updated from the original.

 In these plots from a study by Eimear Kenny, you can see the genetic variation between major ancestral groups (left) and within a population (right).
 Jewish groups fall into the European cluster on the left.

 But people with Ashkenazi ancestry (blue) form a unique cluster.
-That cluster is distinct mainly from Caucasian (CEU; green).
-It’s also distinct from other Jewish populations (various colors) on the right.
-Individuals who are part Ashkenazi fall in between the Caucasian and Ashkenazi clusters.
+That cluster is distinct mainly from Caucasian (CEU; green) and other Jewish populations (various colors) on the right.
+Individuals who are part Ashkenazi fall between the Caucasian and Ashkenazi clusters.

 What contributed to those differences was the unique history of the Ashkenazi people.
 During their long history in Europe, Ashkenazi Jews faced waves of persecution and cultural isolation that, in turn, impacted their genetics.